-A hail mary in football is a last-ditch attempt by the offense to score a touchdown with time expiring.
-The play earned its name because the offense is essentially saying a prayer by sending every receiver 40+ yards down the field in a straight vertical line, with the quarterback ultimately heaving the ball and hoping one of his teammates makes a miracle catch.
+The Hail Mary play gets its name because the offense is essentially saying a prayer by sending every receiver more than 40 yards down the field in a straight vertical line, with the quarterback ultimately heaving the ball and hoping one of his teammates makes a miracle catch.

-The hail mary is called exclusively when there is little time left on the clock and the offense only has time to run one more play.
-This particular situation arises mostly at the end of games, in which there are only a few seconds left in the game and the offense is far away from the endzone, needing a touchdown to win.
-The offense may also attempt a hail mary on the last play before halftime, although the same do-or-die implications do not exist.
+A Hail Mary should exclusively be called when the offense only has time to run one more play.
+This situation arises mainly at the end of games, in which there are only a few seconds left in the game, and the offense is far away from the end zone, needing a touchdown to win.
+The offense may also attempt a Hail Mary on the last play before halftime, although the same do-or-die implications do not exist.

 Formations and Variations